BUPTAntiRiver/vaults/default/BUPT/DBMS/Database System Crash Course.md

 - relationship sets
 - attributes

-**Entities** are specific people or objects represented by attributes. e.g. an instructor entity can be represented by a instructor id and instructor name.
+**Entities** are specific people or objects represented by attributes. e.g. an instructor entity can be represented by an instructor id and an instructor name.
 **Relationships** represents associations between the entities in real world enterprise. e.g. we may have advisor relationship between an instructor and a student.
 **Attributes** can also be associated with a relationship set. e.g. the advisor relationship may have a data attribute to tell when the relationship starts.
 **Roles** can be used to label entity sets in relationship sets, which makes thing clearer.